fgeorges/ml-invoker/README.md

 against.
 If `$lang` is provided, it is the language of the component, either `xquery` or `js`.
 The value of these parameters can be set instead on `$input` itself.

-This function is the main entry point, and is most likely the one you want to look at.

 Example: